 For the vessels that were correctly treated, the body processes it as unwanted debris and it eventually dissolves/fades away (like a bruise).
 Your health, metabolism, and other factors will dictate how long this takes.
 Although the collapsed vessels are gone forever, this does not prevent new ones from forming.

 Absolutely!
 Some of the best results come from treating the mattes that were caused by sclerotherapy injections or similar treatments.
 The tiny vessels are difficult to treat with lasers and other technologies, but the Veinwave provides a very high level of patient satisfaction.

 Is is never necessary to wear any compression garments.

 Most vessels almost completely disappear immediately after treatment.
 Some people have a response that resembles a “cat-scratch” – with pinkness which will quickly subside.
 The tiny “mirco-scabs” will flake away over the next few days.
 In some cases, they may appear darker after treatment.
 This will dissolve by the same process (and over the same time) as a bruise resolving.
 In patients who have a history of strong flushing or histamine reactions, the doctor may use a topical steroid.

-Some patients have a mild discomfort, but it is very tolerable – especially compared to electrolysis, laser, or intense pulsed light treatments.
+Some patients have a mild discomfort, but it is very tolerable – especially compared to electrolysis, laser vein removal, or intense pulsed light treatments.
 It is not necessary to use any anesthetic for Veinwave procedures.
 In fact, it is advised NOT to use anesthetics because they can cause undesired vasodilation (widening of the vessels).